tidal-music/embed-player/README.md

 Build the project by issuing the `pnpm build` command.
 Mind the environment variables below.

 The build commands outputs to the dist folder where the front-end parts are outputted to the dist/client folder and the AWS Lambda code to the dist/server folder.
+Adjust the `getStaticFileLink()` method to where you deploy your front-end resources.

 ### Environment Variables